Who Can Apply to Kindergarten?

 Find Out More

 If you move to NYC during the school year, visit our New Students page to learn how to enroll:

-Subscribe to our kindergarten admissions email list to get updates on when and how to apply for the 2019-2020 school year:
+Subscribe to our kindergarten admissions email list to get admissions tips and key date reminders:

 Find Elementary Schools